rlogger/paro/README.md

+## design: removes ~the feeling of~ pâro when ordering food delivery
 **pâro** n. the feeling that everything you do is always somehow wrong

-## design: removes ~the feeling of~ pâro when ordering food delivery

-currently operates at an API level with preset food ordering options, with plans to expand into a web app (for more customizability)
+POC: currently operates at an API level with preset food ordering options, with plans to expand into a web app (for more customizability)

 <div align="center">
   <img src="img/screenshot_1.png" width="45%" />